Chemotherapy - what to ask your doctor

 How do I take care of my mouth and lips?

-- How can I prevent mouth sores?
+- How can I prevent or treat mouth sores?

 - How often should I brush my teeth?
 What type of toothpaste should I use?